paltryarrow7897/blockchain-bootcamp-final-project/README.md

 ## Steps to deploy and test:
 This will need Kovan ETH in 3 wallets - defaultWallet for deploying, 1 as hotelWallet and 1 as visitorWallet.
+If fails, try networkCheckTimeout: 1000000 in truffle-config.js.
-1) do a git clone
+1) git clone
 2) npm install
 3) truffle console --network kovan
 4) compile